burningwater202/Uboard/index.md

 Several setbacks have lined up to create a worst case scenario for my project.
 At this point I just want to have something running, a sort of minimum-viable product to present by the end of the semester.
 After completely restarting and re-tooling my project I had to trim some fat off the edges of the design and bring it back down to my most basic original idea of allowing a user to upload sounds into a soundboard and then play those sounds.
 The soundboard is populated with a combination of both Javascript and Thymeleaf code that pulls the data from the database and populates the table with either a button that will play the sound or one that will take the user to a page where they can upload the sound and choose a color for the button to use as a backdrop.
 At this point, I am nearly finished with my code but I'm still having issues as far as getting Spring to allow access to my local filestructure to allow me to play sounds as well as trouble with the table going haywire on the injection of the working buttons.

+*Final Update*

+After dealing with major setbacks throughout the semester I was finally able to put together a working product.
+The Uboard Interactive soundboard is an online soundboard that allows users to upload their own unique sounds and play them back on button press.
+It was originally supposed to support sessions and allow multiple users to hear the sound when one user played it.
+Due to time restrictions and setbacks as well as issues implementing an account system, this was de-scoped down to just the soundboard itself with file upload capabilities and the ability for a user to choose the color for their soundboard button.

 ## Project Design

 ### Integrated Technologies